LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D1-CORS.md

          ←               ←
 ```

-This approach also keeps any API credentials safely on the server and out of the browser.
+This approach also keeps any API credentials on the server and out of the browser.

 A backend proxy on the server can be implemented as:

 - A route in a Node.js/Express server.
-- A serverless function (AWS Lambda, Vercel Function, Netlify Function, etc.).
+- A serverless function (AWS Lambda, Vercel Function, Netlify Function, Cloudflare function, etc.).
 - Any other server-side environment.

 The Vite dev server's built-in proxy feature works the same way during, but local development only.